zz plant

 Temperature and Humidity

 The Zanzibar gem prefers a warm environment but will do well in ambient temperatures of 60-75°F (15-24°C).
 If you plan to give your plant some outdoor time, avoid shocking it with any extremes of temperature or light.
-These plants are adaptable to the conditions of USDA zones 10 and 11.
+These indoor plants are adaptable to the conditions of USDA zones 10 and 11.

 Zanzibar Gem